-Each pre-built kernel has an associated configuration file that captures all of the details of the kernel's configuration.
+Each kernel has an associated configuration file that captures all of the details of the kernel's configuration.
 These files are located in the configs directory of the kernel source tree.
-For the pre-built kernels, the configuration files are named as follows:
+The configuration files are named as follows:

-generic kernel standard

-trace kernel trace

-debug kernel debug
+generic kernel standard trace kernel trace debug kernel debug

-In order to configure and build a kernel that matches one of the pre-built kernels, you must cd to the top of the kernel source tree and run the ccur-config(8) tool.
+In order to configure and build a kernel that matches one of the pre-configured kernels, listed above, you must cd to the top of the kernel source tree and run the ccurconfig(8) tool.